-Although “Big Four” accounting firm KPMG has an office in Jackson, other leading firms such as BKD, Horne, and the Kemp Group, located in Madison, employ a greater number of Mississippi’s CPAs accumulatively.
+The “Big Four” accounting firm KPMG has an office in Jackson, while other leading firms such as BKD, Horne, and the Kemp Group, all of which are located in Madison, are also big players in accounting in Mississippi.

 Major Industry Employers of Accountants in Mississippi

 According to the Mississippi Department of Agriculture and Commerce, the number one industry in the state is still – you guessed it – agriculture.
-Big Ag employs about 260,000 people in Mississippi, accounting for nearly a third of the state’s workforce, and brings in over $7 billion annually.
+Big Ag employs about 260,000 people in Mississippi, accounting for nearly a third of the state’s workforce, and brings in over $7 billion annually.<!- mfunc search_btn -> <!- /mfunc search_btn ->

 Big Ag is big business, and all those billions of dollars must be accounted for, taxed, and distributed, or otherwise allocated for reinvestment.
 For this reason, agriculture continues to be the biggest industry employer of cost and capital accountants, internal auditors, and financial controllers in Mississippi.